INSTALLATION GUIDE

 • Induction hob (3-7kW) — if separate from the oven, the hob needs its own dedicated circuit.
 A 7kW induction hob draws approximately 30A — use 6.0mm2 cable with a 32A RCBO.
 Connect via a 45A cooker switch or a flex outlet plate behind the hob unit.

-• Dishwasher (1.8-2.4kW) — dedicated circuit via a switched fused spur with a 13A fuse, or a dedicated unswitched socket behind the appliance.
+• Dishwasher (1.8-2.4kW) — dedicated circuit via a switched fused spur with a 13A fuse, or a dedicated socket behind the appliance.
 2.5mm2 cable, 16A or 20A RCBO.
-The fused spur should be accessible (not behind the appliance) for isolation.
+For an appliance built into kitchen furniture the means of isolation has to be accessible with the appliance in place, so a socket hidden behind the machine is not enough on its own — put a switched fused connection unit above the worktop.

 • Washing machine (2.0-2.5kW) — same arrangement as the dishwasher.
 Dedicated fused spur or dedicated socket.
 2.5mm2 cable, 16A or 20A RCBO.

 • Fridge/freezer (0.1-0.3kW) — low power, but should be on its own circuit (separate RCBO) to prevent loss of power if another circuit trips.
-An unswitched socket behind the unit is standard — the plug provides the means of disconnection.
+Its socket outlet still needs 30mA RCD protection under Regulation 411.3.3.
+A socket behind the unit is common, but where the appliance is built into kitchen furniture the isolation point must remain accessible with the appliance in place.

 Size every kitchen circuit correctly